LibCMaker/LibCMaker_SQLite3/README.md

-CMake build scripts for SQLite.
+CMake build scripts for SQLite3.